ballerina-platform/ballerina-dev-website/learn/documenting-ballerina-code.md

         return self.address ;
     }

-    # Add wealth to person
+    # Add wealth of the person.
     #
     # + amt - Amount to be added
     # + rate - Interest rate